kartheek91/Sails-TechInsights/Workflow-2/chat_with_your_database_README.md

 ## Usage

 1. Start a chat conversation through the provided interface
-2. Ask questions about the drug mapping data or database structure
+2. Ask questions about the table data or database structure
 3. The AI agent will process your request and provide relevant information from the database

 ## Note